No Veo A Nadie Jamás.

 4. Life Circumstances: Significant life events such as bereavement, job loss, divorce, or moving to a new city can disrupt established social networks and lead to periods of profound loneliness.
 These transitions often require time and effort to rebuild social connections.

 5. Societal Changes and Technology: Paradoxically, while technology offers opportunities for connection, it can also contribute to social isolation.
-The rise of social media, while connecting people globally, can also foster a sense of superficiality and inadequacy, leading to feelings of loneliness despite seemingly being "connected."
+The rise of social media, while connecting people globally, can also support a sense of superficiality and inadequacy, leading to feelings of loneliness despite seemingly being "connected."
 Spending excessive time online can displace face-to-face interactions, diminishing the quality of real-life relationships.

 7. Lack of Social Skills: Difficulties in initiating and maintaining conversations, understanding social cues, or navigating social situations can make it challenging to build and maintain relationships.
 This can lead to a vicious cycle of avoidance and increased isolation.